 3. Sleep Masks Can Protect Your Skin and Prevent Puffiness

-You might want to check also: Best Anti-Aging Pillows
+You may want to check out: Best Anti-Aging Pillows

 If you’re concerned about crow’s feet and other kinds of wrinkled skin around your eyes, certain sleep masks possess anti-aging powers.
 When you sleep without a mask in place, contact with your pillow can stretch the skin surrounding your eyes.
 Some sleep masks, made with silk or other extra-gentle fibers, protect this area of your face with a gentle caress.